o2sh/onefetch/CONTRIBUTING.md

 **Example**:

-`{ Cargo, "cargo", "Cargo.toml", cargo },`
+`{ Cargo, "cargo", [ ("Cargo.toml", cargo) ] },`

 The first item `Cargo` corresponds to the name of the package manager.
 The second item `cargo` is the display name.
-Then we have the name of the package manager file that will be parsed: `Cargo.toml`.
-The last item `cargo` corresponds to the function mame responsible for parsing the package manager file, cf. step 2.
+Then we have the name of the package manager file that will be parsed: `Cargo.toml` along with its parser `cargo` (cf. step 2), notice that the third item is an array of tuple in case the package manager has multiple parsers (e.g. pip).

 2. in `src/onefetch/deps/package_parser.rs`: create a function that takes an input of type `&str` representing the content of the package manager's file, and returns a `usize` as its number of dependencies.